 How long do sinus infections last?
 Well, that depends on what type of sinus infection you have.
 Acute sinusitis can last over two weeks even with appropriate treatment.
 If your sinus infection lasts longer than 10 to 14 days, then you’re more likely to have bacterial sinusitis.
 Chronic sinusitis lasts much longer — at least 12 weeks!
 Chronic sinusitis with polyps is an inflammation of the sinuses that lasts 12 weeks or longer and is associated with having nasal polyps.
 Other forms of chronic sinusitis are associated with allergies or a deviated septum and also last 12 weeks or longer.

 Is a sinus infection contagious?
 The answer to that question: it depends on what caused it in the first place.
-If aa virus causes your sinus infection, then you can spread that virus.
+If a virus causes your sinus infection, then you can spread that virus.
 This means that a person who catches your sickness (the virus) will then likely get a cold, which could turn into a sinus infection, but also could just stay a cold.
+In some instances, the flu also triggers a sinus infection.
 If you have a virus-based sinus infection, you actually could have been contagious days before you got the actual sinus infection.
 Bacteria also can cause a sinus infection.
 That means your infection cannot be spread to others.
 However, a bacterial sinus infection is typically more intense and lasts longer than a viral sinus infection.
 (4)

 How can you tell what type of sinus infection you have?
 Your doctor won’t be able to tell you if your sinus infection is bacterial or viral based on symptoms or an exam alone.
 The best way to tell the root of a sinus infection is symptom duration.
 If it’s a viral sinus infection, it should start to improve after five to seven days.
 On the other hand, a bacterial infection often lasts seven to 10 days or even longer and the infection can get worse after seven days.
 (5)